 American scientists at an Arctic research station discover a spaceship buried in the ice.
-Near the crash-landing site, they find what appears to be an extraterrestrial trapped in the ice.
-Inadvertently, the creature is revived and chaos and mayhem ensure at the remote station, with each individual fighting for his life against this ‘thing from another world.’
+Near the crash-landing site, they find what appears to be an extraterrestrial being trapped in the ice.
+Inadvertently, this mysterious creature is revived and chaos and mayhem ensure at the remote station, with each individual fighting for his life against this … thing from another world!

 Reaction & Thoughts:

 I usually say that people who were not present during a film’s initial theatrical run cannot possibly comprehend what it was like to experience the movie in that specific time and space.
 Some movies are so much about a specific moment and time that it is impossible for modern eyes to absorb the impact the movie had on its intended audience.